How To Make Your Own Natural Pesticides For The Garden

 Many natural ingredients, such as wormwood, chrysanthemum, and mint, work best when dried or fermented.
 Drying herbs removes excess moisture, concentrates the active compounds, and increases their storage life.
 Hang the harvested herbs in a warm and well-ventilated area until they are completely dry.
 Fermentation, on the other hand, involves placing the herbs in a container with water or a natural liquid such as apple cider vinegar or yogurt.
 This process breaks down the herbs, releasing their beneficial compounds and increasing their potency.

-See also DIY Guide To Creating A Vertical Garden
+See also Best Ways To Design A Small Garden Space

 Extracting oils from citrus fruits